 My name is Paloma, I’m 28, and I’ve had anxiety ever since I could remember.
 As I got older though my anxiety grew and manifested differently at different stages of my life.

 - Childhood, obviously.
 Who doesn’t get their ass kicked growing up?
 Parents fight, grandparents pass away, it’s basically a minefield of emotional “oh shit, I can’t handle this, I’m alone and the only person experiencing this, who will ever experience this, ahh!”

 - The next stage for me was University.
 I spent those years in undergrad and grad school feeling sick to my stomach and insane.
 It took me so long to ask for help.

 - The biggest one for me was when my best friend took her own life on my twenty-first birthday.
-I won’t go into this one in great detail, but it changed who I was completely as a person.
-If you’re so inclined you can read the posts I’ve written about her death and how it affected my mental health here and here.
+I won’t go into this one in great detail, but it completely changed who I was as a person.

-So, enough about me, onto the important things, like: What is it like traveling with an anxiety and panic disorder?
+So, enough about me, onto the important things, like What is it like travelling with an anxiety and panic disorder?

 Like I said above, it can be hard.
 Some days are really rough, for example, I’ve found myself having panic attacks and anxiety all over the world, from my airplane seat on my way to India, to the middle of a hotel lobby in Amman Jordan, to everywhere else.

 Sometimes the anxiety is quick.
 Other times it’s like waves in an ocean.
 The panic rises and falls, it crashes and pulls me under, and it takes a lot to get through.
 Anxiety and panic attacks are not for the weak-willed, even though they make you feel incredibly weak while you’re going through them.